Transit 380: Design

 The designer notes, "The T_380 design ... is intended to suit young sailors who are making the transition from the single-handed Optimist pram to high performance double-handed dinghies.
-Most kids 'size out' of the Opti at about 115 pounds, and between the ages of 11 to 14.
+Most kids 'size out' of the Opti at about 115 pounds, and between the ages of 11 and 14.
 After years of sailing alone in prams, many are also looking forward to sailing together with friends.
 Many do not yet have the sailing skills and experience required to handle a Club 420, however, and expecting them to do so is a bit like handing a new driver the keys to a Porsche.
 For decades, the Blue Jay and Widgeon (among others) have filled this gap, but time and technology have long since passed these boats by.
 The Transit_380 brings modern materials and carefully 'kid centered' design detailing to a contemporary version of this transitional mid boat."

 The Transit 380 is a recreational sailboat, built predominantly of hand-laid fiberglass, with aluminum spars.
 It has a fractional sloop rig, a nearly-plumb stem, an open reverse transom, a transom-hung composite rudder controlled by a tiller and a retractable centerboard.
 It displaces 450 lb and has foam flotation, making it unsinkable.

 The boat has a draft of 3.30 ft with the centerboard extended and 5 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 For sailing downwind the design may be equipped with a symmetrical 45.4 sqft spinnaker.